cyph3rms1n/ERC20-token/README.md

 # ERC20 TOKEM  IN SOLIDITY

-This Solidity program is a simple program that demonstrates how we can create an ERC20  token, mint it, and burn it.
+This Solidity program is a simple program that demonstrates how we can create an ERC20  token, mint it, transfer it to another wallet and burn it.

 ## Description